Amir Hetsroni: Biography

-In May 2020, as part of Switzerland International Film Festival (SIFF) official competition, a feature-length documentary "Amir Hetsroni: Case Study" made by the Swiss-Israeli psychologist and film director Giuseppe (Yossi) Strenger was screened.
+In May 2020, as part of Switzerland International Film Festival (SIFF) official competition, a feature-length documentary titled Amir Hetsroni: Case Study directed by the Swiss-Israeli psychologist and film director Giuseppe (Yossi) Strenger was screened.
 The film was shot in late 2016, on the month following David Hetsroni's – Amir's father – death, and unfolds Amir's mourning process and his relationship with Shirin Noufi, his partner at the time.
 The film won the first place in the festival's "Best Documentary" category.
-Later on that year, "Amir Hetsroni: Case Study" was also selected for Out of The Can Film Festival in England, and for Austria International Film Festival, where it has won the prize for "Best Editing".
+Later on that year, "Amir Hetsroni: Case Study" was also selected for the Out of The Can Film Festival in England, and for the Austria International Film Festival, where it has won an award for "Best Editing".

 Academic work

 Hetsroni wrote and edited four books and nearly 100 journal articles and book chapters.
 His main areas of research are sex, violence, and other objectionable content on television programs and commercials and their effect on our perception of daily life.
-He showed that in contrast with common wisdom, inpatients in medical drama are more likely to die than in real hospitals and that religious viewers tend to be less afraid of crime and terror as they watch more television than are non-religious viewers.
-In the main, Hetsroni aligns with the cultivation school which suggests that routine viewing of television unconsciously influences the viewers to see the world through TV eyes, but he often adopts a more limited effect paradigm than the theory proponents George Gerbner and Larry Gross.
+He argued that in contrast with common sense, inpatients in medical drama are more likely to die than in real hospitals and that religious viewers tend to be less afraid of crime and terror as they watch more television than are non-religious viewers.
+Hetsroni aligns with the cultivation school which suggests that routine viewing of television unconsciously influences the viewers to see the world through TV eyes, but he often adopts a more limited effect paradigm than the theory proponents George Gerbner and Larry Gross.
 Hetsroni's most original contribution to the scientific literature is the conception of pluralistic media ignorance according to which the more saturated the home screen is with objectionable content, the more likely viewers are to over-estimate the content's actual prevalence because of the difficulty in accurately quantifying it as it applies to reality.
 He was associate editor of Communication Research Reports and Corporate Communications and is listed among the 100 most prolific authors in advertising scholarship in a study published in 2008 in Journal of Advertising.